isao/preact-hello/README.md

 ## Babel Configuration

 Babel transforms Javascript specification X to Javascript specification Y. TypeScript already does this, but it does supply polyfills for missing features.
 Babel has a rich plugin ecosystem, often packaged as "presets".
 Preset `@babel/env` allows us to transform Javascript to support particular *browsers*, instead of a particular language specification.
-So if browser B supports ES5, and some of ES2015, for example, supported parts will be left untouched.
-Unsupported syntax will be transpiled.
-Missing features will be polyfilled.
+So, for example, if browser B supports ES5, and some of ES2015, then: supported parts will be left untouched, unsupported syntax will be transpiled, and missing features will be polyfilled (where possible).

 The targeted browser list is specified by the `browserslist` array.
 The browser data, and usage information are [here](https://github.com/browserslist/browserslist).

 `@babel/env` reference is [here](https://babeljs.io/docs/en/babel-preset-env), see the `babel` and `browserslist` configs in `package.json`.
 Usage:
 - `"loose": true` results in less verbose, perhaps more performant, code transformations.
 - `"modules": false"` is important to preserve the ES2015 module syntax, which will be post-processed by Rollup.
-- `"useBuiltIns": "entry"` needed to make sure polyfills are processed correctly. `"usage"` appears to break polyfill processing by Rollup.
+- `"useBuiltIns": "usage"`

 ## Rollup Configuration